clarktozer/redux-saga-fetch/README.md

 })
 ```

 The saga will then dispatch a request action, and either a success or failure action, both in FSA format.
 The meta property will be passed through to both.
+If no meta is provided, it will be set to be the request function.

 ```
 {